About the Award

 Award Selection Guidelines

-- Demonstrated a positive and lasting impact on scholarly communications through the implementation and/or use of information technology and networks, as evidenced by publication, the development of environments for the dissemination of information, contributions in the area of data stewardship, or other similar endeavors
+- Demonstrate a positive and lasting impact on scholarly communications through the implementation and/or use of information technology and networks, as evidenced by publication, the development of environments for the dissemination of information, contributions in the area of data stewardship, or other similar endeavors

 Recipients of this award will receive a commemorative award and will be asked to present a major address at one of the CNI membership meetings.
 The winner will receive travel and housing expenses for that meeting.